-On June 12, more than 70 internet pioneers spoke out against Article 13 in an open letter, including the founders of the internet US computer scientist Vint Cerf and British physicist and computer scientist Tim Berners-Lee.
-Julia Reda, Member of the European Parliament, agrees with them, criticising the high error rate expected of the algorithms and the resulting blocking of content.
+On June 12, more than 70 internet pioneers spoke out against Article 13 in an open letter, including the founders of the internet, US computer scientist Vint Cerf and British physicist and computer scientist Tim Berners-Lee.
+Julia Reda, member of the European Parliament, agrees with them, and has criticized the high error rate expected of the algorithms and the resulting blocking of content.

 Monopoly for billion-dollar tech companies

 On her website, Reda describes a phenomenon called "startup killer."
 The filters will be so complex that they can only be developed by the big US tech giants.
 Small companies and startups cannot afford the programming.
 Every small platform that offers user-generated content will have to acquire their filter system from the big players, creating a monopoly for Google and other major companies.